trentlarson/distrinet/README.md

 Code for [Distrinet](https://trentlarson.gitlab.io/distrinet-doc)

-Here's what I do:
+Here's what this does:

 - Given a URI, provide the content (and/or a URL).
   - This is currently code inside the app; we could also make this a local HTTP server that gives up the content (and/or a URL).
   - This may eventually be replaced by DID Resolvers.

-I also currently contain these sample applications:
+This also currently contains these sample applications:

 - [Distributed Task Lists](app/features/task-lists/README.md)
 - [Distributed Histories](app/features/histories/README.md)